Chomtana/EventX-css-event/README.md

 # EventX-css-event
 * Allow programmer to listen for css style change event.
 * JQuery css style event.
+* More accuracy if JQuery is included (Ex: if you change border-color from black to #000000 it will not fire stylechange event if you include JQuery otherwise it will fire)

 # Table of content
 * [Installation](#install)